 We are coming into the peak of the youth sport climbing season.
-In the beginning of May, Regional Championships begin.
-The indoor rock climbing competitions for youth generally start at the beginning of the year and follow through until mid July for the National Championship.
-Sport climbing is usually referred to top rope and leading.
+At the beginning of May, Regional Championships begin.
+The indoor rock climbing competitions for youth generally start at the beginning of the year and follow through until mid-July for the National Championship.
+Sport climbing is usually referred to as top-roping and leading.

-In this article we will discuss specifically about youth sport climbing competitions.
-We are breaking down the age categories in the youth group, understanding how the scoring work in a rope competition, and the different championships as a stepping stone to qualify for the World/Pan American Championship.
+In this article, we will discuss specifically youth sport climbing competitions.
+We are breaking down the age categories in the youth group, understanding how the scoring works in a rope competition, and the different championships as a stepping stone to qualify for the World/Pan American Championship.

 Age and Gender Categories

 According to the 2017-2018 USA Climbing Rule Book, the competitors are divided into categories based on gender and age in the year of the competition.
 There are 5 categories: Youth D, Youth C, Youth B, Youth A, and Junior.
 A climber can be in the same category for 2 years except for the Youth D category.
 If a climber starts at a very young age such as 6 or 7 he or she stays in Youth Category D for at least four years.

 Category Youth D is the youngest category which ends at age 11.
 The USA Climbing goes by the year that the climber was born and not the month.
 For example, if the climber was born in 2007, he or she is the top of the Youth D category.